Posted April 16, 2019

 Maybe the most effective means to motivate better worker performance is to set measurable and realistic objectives linked with the responsibilities that have been assigned.
 The majority of leaders like applying pressure on workers through setting and monitoring targets.

 What you do as a dentist practice leader has a significant impact on the behavior of your staff members.
 Instead of just telling them how to interact with patients and one another, a good leader will demonstrate it all the time.

-While the condition of the business changes in the dental economy, market and the practice, the leader should not clinch to the status quo.
-Adaptability and flexibility are among the essential attributes for dental practices.
+While the condition of the business changes in the dental economy, market, and the practice, the leader should not clinch to the status quo.
+Adaptability and flexibility are among the essential attributes of dental practices.
 So, the dentist must remain open-minded and ready to implement new strategies for success.

-Effective practice leaders should know how to make an informed decision and make them fast.
-This decisive way will send a confident, strong and motivating message to staff members, particularly if the leader allows them to make decisions on their own in their various departments.
+Effective practice leaders should know how to make informed decisions and make them fast.
+This decisive way will send a confident, strong, and motivating message to staff members, particularly if the leader allows them to make decisions on their own in their various departments.

 Generally, individuals who are always honest and transparent tend to inspire commendable esteem and confidence than other employees.
 Note that this applies to team members and leaders alike.
-As a practice leader, make sure you acknowledge those employees who have these behaviors.
+To improve your leadership in your dental practice, make sure you acknowledge those employees who have these behaviors.

 Even doctors without formal business training can go against the odds to become great leaders if they practice these methods outlined here.
 By motivating their team members with a clear vision, empowering them with roles and targets, and exhibiting moral qualities every day, the dentist will lead their business to great success.
 Remember to be mindful of your current position and where you intend to be.
 So, this will help fill the gaps and hopefully attain the goals you set.